 The objective of Council's Road Safety Program is to deliver evidence based projects to improve road user safety in local communities and to raise the profile of road safety within the shire.
+Council's Road Safety Officer (PSO) position is funded 50 per cert by Dead

-Council's Road Safety Officer (RSO) position is funded 50 per cent by Roads and Maritime Services (RMS) and is a permanent part-time position with Council.
+Officer (RSO) position is funded 50 per cent by Roads and Maritime Services (RMS) and is a permanent part-time position with Council.

 The RSO is responsible for analysing local crash statistics, liaising with stakeholders, as well as the planning, developing, implementing and promoting of relevant road safety projects.
-Functions include; submitting project proposals for RMS funding through the Local Government Road Safety Projects (LGRSP) database, display of Council's 'speed advisory sign', reporting monthly to RMS and Council on road safety issues, completing projects allocated by Council such as the Pedestrian and Mobility Plan and Council's Safe Driving Policy, maintenance of Council's Road
+Functions include; submitting project proposals for RMS funding through the Local Government Road Safety Projects (LGRSP) database, display of Council's 'speed advisory sign', reporting monthly to RMS and Council on road safety issues, completing projects allocated by Council such as the Pedestrian and Mobility Plan and Council's Road